catskull/adblock.css/README.md

 Fork/clone the repo and make your changes to `base.css` (not `adblock.css`!)
 Run `./sync` to pull in the [easylist/fanboy](https://github.com/easylist/easylist/blob/master/fanboy-addon/fanboy_annoyance_general_hide.txt) additions, minify, and ouput a new `adblock.css`.

+`./sync --watch` will watch base.css for changes and output a fresh adblock.css.
+Run `bundle` or `gem install listen` first!

+Each time you edit and save `adblock.css`, you'll need to re-select it from the Safari Settings menu.

 Submit a PR.
 I'll go verify your changes so please make it obvious where I can see your changes (include a link, screenshot, etc).

-Each time you edit and save `adblock.css`, you'll need to re-select it from the Safari Settings menu.

 ## License